 Assistant Vice President and Director of Equitychristopher.firstname.lastname@example.org 216.368.5737 (o) 216.368.8878 (f)

-Before joining the Office of Inclusion, Diversity and Equal Opportunity, Christopher Leon Jones, Jr., JD, was the Director of Equal Opportunity at Wayne State University.
+Before joining the Office for Inclusion, Diversity and Equal Opportunity, Christopher Leon Jones, Jr., JD, was the Director of Equal Opportunity at Wayne State University.
 His responsibilities included the implementation of the university's Affirmative Action/Equal Opportunity Program, which ensures that no person is discriminated against in employment, educational programs and activities on the basis of race, color, gender, national origin, religion, sexual orientation, marital status, disability or veteran status.

 Prior to his appointment at Wayne State, Jones was the Deputy Executive Director of the Hawaiì Civil Rights Commission (HCRC).
 The HCRC is responsible for the enforcement of the civil rights laws of the State of Hawaiì prohibiting discrimination in employment, public accommodations, real property transactions, and access to services receiving State financial assistance.